AGM-86 ALCM: CALCM

 In 1996 and 1997, 200 additional CALCMs were produced from excess ALCMs.
 These missiles, designated Block I, incorporate improvements such as a larger and improved conventional payload (1,360 kg, 3,000 lb blast class), a multi-channel GPS receiver and integration of the buffer box into the GPS receiver.
 The upgraded avionics package was retrofitted into all existing CALCM (Block 0) so all AGM-86C missiles are electronically identical.
+A total of 622 missiles were converted.

 Design

 All variants of the AGM-86 missile are powered by a Williams F107 turbofan jet engine that propels it at sustained subsonic speeds and can be launched from aircraft at both high and low altitudes.
 The missile deploys its folded wings, tail surfaces and engine inlet after launch.

 AGM-86B/C/D missiles increase flexibility in target selection.
 AGM-86B missiles can be air-launched in large numbers by the bomber force.
 B-52H bombers carry six AGM-86B or AGM-86C missiles on each of two externally mounted pylons and eight internally on a rotary launcher, giving the B-52H a maximum capacity of 20 missiles per aircraft.

 An enemy force would have to counterattack each of the missiles individually, making defense against them costly and complicated.
 The enemy's defenses are further hampered by the missiles' small size and low-altitude flight capability, which makes them difficult to detect on radar.